tritonmc/triton-website/docs/concepts/commands-permissions.md

 - `bungee`/`b` _(default)_: reloads only Bungee
 - `server`/`s`: reloads only Spigot

+When using this command through console, it can only reload the current server/proxy.

 ### /triton setlanguage [player] \<language>

+_(only available in-game when used for self)_
 Permission: `triton.setlanguage`

 Sets the language of self or another player.